aleksej-paschenko/ton-blog/gasless/gasless.md

 especially for newcomers.

 Now API for gasless transactions is available for all developers.
-Check out the [TonAPI documentation](https://docs.tonconsole.com/tonapi/api-v2) and start building your own gasless applications.
+Check out the [TONAPI documentation](https://docs.tonconsole.com/tonapi/api-v2) and start building your own gasless applications.